 The Tell-Tale Heart by Edgar Allan Poe

-Here is my conclusion: I strongly believe that E. A. P. is back at the public imagination, but we will never have enough of him, so, keep it coming.
-The amount of subjects that he touched in his works was so vast that we always can find something to revisit.
-By the way, choosing where to start with him can be a little overwhelming, specially with his laboured English of about two centuries ago, which may sound archaic to our ears.
+In conclusion, I strongly believe that Edgar Allan Poe is back in the public imagination.
+We will never have enough of him.
+So, keep it coming.
+He touched on a vast amount of subjects in his works.
+We can always find something to revisit.
+By the way, choosing where to start with him can be a little overwhelming.
+His labored English from two centuries ago may sound archaic to our ears.
 But if you have not read anything from him yet, I would suggest The Black Cat.
-It’s one of my favourite stories.
+It’s one of my favorite stories.